keeganmcroberts/keeganmcroberts/README.md

-## :earth_americas:Hey!
-Im Keegan!
+## :earth_americas:Hey, Im Keegan!

 I am a Full Stack Software Engineer with extensive training in Javascript, ReactJS, and Ruby on Rails.
 After having completed my undergraduate studies at Colorado State University with a BS in Public Health and Exercise science, I worked shortly in the healthcare field as a Registered Behavior Technician.
-With my recent career transition, I decided to take my creative outlook, collaboration skills, and adaptable mindset into the tech field.
+With a recent career transition, I decided to take my creative outlook, collaboration skills, and adaptable mindset into the tech field.

 ## :computer:Projects: